-Allerdale Social Impact Investment Fund (SIIF) grants
+Allerdale Social Impact Investment Fund (SIIF) loans

-Funding is provided by Sellafield Ltd to the Council to deliver a range of social outcomes linked to its Socio-Economic Strategy.
+Funding is provided by Sellafield Ltd to the council to deliver a range of social outcomes linked to its Socio-Economic Strategy.

 The Council prioritised jobs and growth in the Council Plan 2015-19, and supports activity that demonstrates the ability to protect existing jobs or create new ones.
 For details of the projects the scheme has supported recently, download the SIIF annual report below:

 Click on the centre circle to open in full screen